umami-hep/umami/paper/paper.md

 `Umami` is a Python [@Rossum:2009] toolkit for training and evaluating machine learning algorithms used in high-energy-physics jet flavour tagging.
 The creation and training of production-grade machine learning models is supported by the `TensorFlow` [@tensorflow:2015] and `keras` [@chollet:2015] packages for Python.
 The training datasets feature highly imbalanced distributions among the target classes and input features of vastly different magnitude.
 Consequentially, the preprocessing of the training data requires resampling to provide balanced datasets and normalisation of the input features by scaling and shifting.

 `Umami` provides a class-based and user-friendly interface with `yaml` configuration files to steer the data preprocessing and the training of deep neural networks.
-It is deployed as a Python module which can be installed with `setuptools` and additional as Docker images [@Merkel:2014]. `Umami` was designed to be used by researchers in the ATLAS collaboration and is open to be applied in more general context.
+It is deployed as a Python module which can be installed with `setuptools` or used via Docker images [@Merkel:2014]. `Umami` was designed to be used by researchers in the ATLAS collaboration and is open to be applied in more general context.

 # Related work